hnuzhy/SSDA-YOLO/readme.md

 ![example1](./images/figure1.png)

-So far, we have trained and evaluated it on two pubilc available transfer tasks: **PascalVOC→Clipart1k** and **CityScapes→CityScapes Foggy**.
+So far, we have trained and evaluated it on two pubilc available transfer tasks: **PascalVOC → Clipart1k** and **CityScapes → CityScapes Foggy**.

 ## Installation